Do you sell group tickets?

 No. The use of cameras, video cameras, audio/video recording smartphones, and all other recording devices is strictly prohibited inside the theatre.

-Can I text or tweet during the show?
+Can I text or use my cell phone during the show?

-The light from your cell phone disrupts the performers and your fellow audience members, so please refrain from texting or tweeting during the performance.
-You’re welcome to tweet at intermission and after the show.
+The light from your cell phone disrupts the performers and your fellow audience members, so please refrain from using your phone during the performance.

 Can I bring my own food or drink into the theatre?